inferno-framework/inferno-framework.github.io/docs/writing-tests/fhir-validation.md

 with the same name as previous entries to be dropped.
 The HL7 validator team is working on a fix.

+### Logging Validator Calls

+To log details on calls made to the validator during Inferno test execution, set the `FHIR_RESOURCE_VALIDATOR_DEBUG_LOGGING` environment value to `true`.
+This will cause some details of all FHIR Validation requests to be logged to the main Inferno log, including:
+- The Inferno context: Details around the Inferno code that triggered the call, including the the suite, the validator name, the session id, and the test id.
+- The validator configuration inputs: How Inferno configured the validator for the call, including the validation context and any expansion parameters.
+- The issues returned: the relevant details of the issues returned and whether they were filtered by the validator configuration in Inferno.

+Note that the body of the validation request is not included.

+Additional logging by the validator itself of requests to the terminology server can be enabled by setting the `FHIR_RESOURCE_VALIDATOR_TX_LOG` environment variable to a log location on the Docker container running the validator service.
+This log can be accessed there or the file can be mapped to a local file location in the Docker compose file for easier access.

 ## Validating FHIR Resources
 The `resource_is_valid?` method will validate a FHIR resource and add any validation messages to the runnable.
 You can add a prefix to all messages